Skip to content

 What is a false accusation?

-A false accusation occurs when your employee makes an untrue complaint about someone.
+A false accusation occurs when an employee makes an untrue complaint about someone.

 Can I dismiss an employee who makes a false accusation?

-You may need to dismiss an employee who may use a false accusation, but you must ensure you carry out a fair disciplinary process; otherwise, this could be an unfair dismissal claim.
+You may be able to dismiss an employee who made a false accusation, but you must ensure you carry out a fair disciplinary process; otherwise, this could lead to an unfair dismissal claim.

 Register for our free webinars